-Tour Admissions-Public or Private: $4.00 per student up to grade 12 based on a minimum of ten students.
-Teachers, bus drivers, and one chaperon are admitted free.
+Tour Admissions - Public or Private: $4.00 per student up to grade 12 based on a minimum of ten students.
+Teachers, bus drivers, and one chaperone are admitted free.

 Museum Store: Available is a large selection of titles covering Pennsylvania history and military history from the Colonial Period up through the present.

-66 Acre Park: The grounds of the museum and Shrine served as a cavalry training post for the National Guard’s first mounted machine gun troop in 1916.
-A half-mile walking path surrounds the parade grounds of the Shrine that still serves a military function; it is designated as an active landing zone for the Pennsylvania Air National Guard.
+67 Acre Park: The grounds of the museum and shrine served as a cavalry training post for the National Guard’s first mounted machine gun troop in 1916.
+A half-mile walking path surrounds the parade grounds of the shrine that are still designated as an active landing zone for the Pennsylvania Air National Guard.
 Several outside vehicle and artillery exhibits interpret the changing technology of the 20th century from World War One through the Vietnam Era.
 Educational interpretive displays near the bio-swale vegetation alongside the parking lot and Spring Creek bank describe the stream restoration techniques utilized by the ClearWater Conservancy to control erosion and storm water runoff.
 Visit www.clearwaterconservancy.org for conservation field trip ideas.
 A covered picnic pavilion with charcoal grills is available for your use.

 Historic Boalsburg: Discover the birthplace of Memorial Day and Central Pennsylvania’s connection with Christopher Columbus.
 Turn your field trip into a mini “History Camp” by scheduling a tour with the Boalsburg Heritage Museum (814-466-3035) and the Columbus Chapel/Boal Mansion Museum (814-466-6210).
 Both sites are within a 15-minute walk from the Military Museum and may be incorporated into a daylong visit.